 October 31 from 5 to 7 p.m.

 The Fort Worth Stockyards is a destination that brings the “Wild West” to life and a spot we always enjoy visiting together as a family.
 On Halloween, gather the family to come out to Treat Street—a free event in Stockyards Station Mall.
-Put on your best costumes because treats will only be distributed to those in Halloween gear (ages 12 and under) and be sure to enter the costume contest so you can claim bragging rights.
-Activities include pumpkin decorating, face painting, hay rides and a special Halloween show.
-Learn more about Treat Street here.
+Put on your best costumes and be sure to enter the costume contest so you can claim bragging rights.
+Activities include pumpkin decorating, face painting, hay rides and half-priced admission to the Cowtown Cattlepen Maze for kiddos under 12 in costume.